psmits/psmits/content/project/analytical_paleobiology.md

 +++

 I am writing a webbook on the analysis of paleontological data.
-The current draft of this book is [avaliable here!](https://psmits.github.io/paleo_book/index.html).
+The first six chapters are [avaliable here!](https://psmits.github.io/paleo_book/index.html)

 This project started in 2018 when I helped teach a graduate-level class at UC-Berkeley on analytical paleobiology.
 Since then I have continued to produce short modules covering many different aspects of analytical paleobiology.

 So far I have written lessons on